islamd7/AStarPathfindingforEnemy/README.md

 The project is ideal for learning and experimenting with basic game AI and navigation systems in Unity.

 This project is early version of my first big game project.

+№ How To Analyse Scripts

+You can see the scripts in Assets/Scripts folder.
+AStarManager.cs, Node.cs, NodeConnector.cs, Pathfinder.cs is required scripts.